ilikeorangutans/ancol/README.md

 ## TODO List

  * Colonies
-   * Assign colonists to jobs
+   * Assign jobs to colonists
+   * Break colony UI down into smaller ui components
    * Implement food mechanics; colonists should starve if not enough food is available
    * Surroundings map (draw using real tiles)
    * Hide transient goods like crosses or liberty bells from the warehouse view
    * Render wares as icons
+   * UI for ships/wagon trains in colony
+     * Repairing ships
  * Minimap
    * display
    * make it interactive (pan, zoom?)